See See Rider: Renditions

 In October 1924, "Ma" Rainey was the first to record "See See Rider Blues" at Paramount Records New York Studio.
 Her Georgia Jazz Band included Louis Armstrong on cornet, Charlie Green on trombone, Buster Bailey on clarinet, Fletcher Henderson on piano, and Charlie Dixon on banjo.
 The record was released in 1925.
 While the copyright listed Lena Arant as a composer, she was responsible only for the first three rhymed couplets at the beginning of the song.

 In 1943, a version by Wee Bea Booze reached number one on Billboard magazine's Harlem Hit Parade, a precursor of the rhythm and blues chart.
 Some blues critics consider this to be the definitive version of the song.
-Later rocked-oriented versions were recorded by Chuck Willis (as "C.C.
+Later rock-oriented versions were recorded by Chuck Willis (as "C.C.
 Rider", a number one R&B hit and a number 12 pop hit in 1957) and LaVern Baker (number nine R&B and number 34 pop in 1963).